-A good rule of thumb is make sure your linen closets, medicine cabinets and vanities are no more than 2/3rds full.
+A good rule of thumb is to make sure your linen closets, medicine cabinets and vanities are no more than 2/3rds full.
 Along with opening up your closet space make sure it is extremely organized.
 If your linen closet and vanities are overflowing you leave your home buyer thinking if you cant fit all your belongings how are they going to.

 6- All Your Light Bulbs Are Clean and Working

 Go ahead and buy all new bulbs of the same type.
 Over the years, owners tend to slap whatever bulbs they have lying around and color an wattage is mismatched.